-Under the leadership of Dean Nancy J. Smyth, our school committed resources to an exciting project that documented the history of this great center of social work training and research.
+In 2005, under the leadership of Dean Nancy J. Smyth, our school committed resources to an exciting project that documented the history of this dedicated center of social work training and research.

 With each passing decade, a new chapter has been added to the already rich history of one of the first schools of social work in the nation.
-It had been over 20 years, however, since an effort to chronicle the story of the school had been published, in 1984.
+It had been over 20 years, however, since an updated chronicle of the school’s history had been published, in 1984.

-As a result, the UB School of Social Work History Project was initiated in the summer of 2005.
-The modern project was built upon the earlier efforts, and was designed to retell the School of Social Work story from its founding in the 1930s.
+So much has transpired since that last publication.
+A new effort was long overdue.
+The UB School of Social Work History Project was initiated in the summer of 2005.
+The modern project was built upon earlier efforts, and was designed to retell the School of Social Work story from its founding in the 1930s.

-Another project goal was to provide needed historical perspective about the School to community stakeholders such as alumni, faculty, students, and the staff of Buffalo’s community agencies.
+Another project goal was to provide historical perspective about the School to community stakeholders such as alumni, faculty, students, and Buffalo’s community agency staff members.

-One of the first graduates of the School recalled her class of six students and the school’s early days; alumni and faculty described the atmosphere of the School during the tumultuous 1960s and ’70s; and faculty — and one former UB president — discussed the strong community support generated to prevent closure of the School in the 1980s.
+For the project, one of the earliest graduates of the School recalled her class of six students and the school’s early days; alumni and faculty described the atmosphere of the School during the tumultuous 1960s and ’70s; and faculty — and one former UB president — discussed the strong community support generated to prevent the School’s closing in the economically challenging 1980s.

-The UB School of Social Work History Project was an effort to document the School’s history and also to collect materials and information that may have been lost or forgotten.
-Principal investigators Denise Krause and Susan Green and staff conducted some 60 videotaped interviews with alumni, former deans, UB presidents and faculty members.
+The UB School of Social Work History Project intended to both document the School’s history and also to collect materials and information before it was completely lost or forgotten.
+Principal investigators Denise Krause and Susan Green and staff videotaped approximately 60 interviews with alumni, former deans, UB presidents and faculty members.

 The interview snippets were selected to present portions of interviewees’ outstanding memories of experiences as a student, faculty or staff member at the School of Social Work.